thompsonsed/pycoalescence/README.md

  By default, .o files are compiled to lib/obj and the .so file is compiled to the necsim directory.

-Make sure compilation is performed under the same python version simulations will be performed in.
+Make sure compilation is performed under the same Python version simulations will be performed in.

 ###Basic Usage